Using Mutation-Analysis to Examine an LLM's Ability to Summarize Code: Results and Discussion

 \textbf{Results.}The improvement found to be substantial as GPT-5.2 detects 85.3\% of mutations compared to GPT-4's 49.3\%.
 This 36.0 percentage point gain represents genuine progress in code summarization over 14 months of model development.
 For context, GPT-5.2's performance exceeds even the RQ1 single-function baseline (76.5\%), suggesting that newer models are approaching reliability on simple functions.
 This improvement is consistent across all mutation categories as shown in Table~\ref{tab:mutation-accuracy}, with the largest gains in decision mutations (+44.0pp) and substantial improvements in both value (+34.0pp) and statement (+30.0pp) mutations.

-\textbf{What Changed?} Beyond the quantitative improvement, GPT-5.2 exhibits a different failure mode.
+\textbf{What Changed?} Beyond the improvement, GPT-5.2 exhibits a different failure mode.
 When GPT-5.2 detects mutations, it frequently identifies them as errors.
-Analysis shows that in more than 48\% of detected cases, GPT-5.2 includes explicit language like "will crash," "bug," "incorrect," or "should be.".
+Analysis shows that in more than 48\% of detected cases, GPT-5.2 includes explicit language like "will crash," "bug," "incorrect," or "should be."
 This pattern suggests GPT-5.2 is also recognizing when code is wrong.
 This makes sense for LBPP as competitive programming problems follow canonical algorithmic patterns, and mutations often violate these patterns in obvious ways.
 GPT-5.2 still missed 22/150 mutations (14.6\%).
 Failures cluster in statement mutations (12 missed) compared to value mutations (4 missed), suggesting the model handles incorrect constant values better than control flow changes.
 Moreover, LBPP is mostly single-function code, so this is a best-case setting.
 Whether GPT-5.2 maintains performance on the complex multi-class and multi-threaded code remains an open question, we expect performance would degrade, though likely not to GPT-4's levels.
 In many cases, both models detect the mutation but still describe the behavior as if it were the intended behavior, rather than adjusting the explanation to reflect how the function’s logic has actually changed.
 This could mean that the model's success could be driven by recognizing deviations from canonical patterns, not deep reasoning.

-\textbf{Implications} This comparison indicates that mutation analysis is a systematic way to measure progress in how well a model performs at code summarization.
-By testing models separated by 14 months, we can answer a key question: Did the model actually get better at tracking logic, or did it just get better at sounding confident?
+\textbf{Implications.} This comparison indicates that mutation analysis is a systematic way to measure progress in code summarization.
+By holding code, mutations, and prompts fixed across models separated by 14 months, we can isolate model capability as the only variable.
 The data shows GPT-5.2 made substantial improvement under identical conditions.
-However, an 85.3\% success rate on simple single-function code is still too risky for high-stakes systems.
-This methodology provides the evidence needed to make informed deployment decisions rather than relying on general capability benchmarks.
+However, an 85.3\% success rate on simple single-function code means roughly one in seven mutations still goes undetected, which is concerning for high-stakes systems.
+For practitioners building tools on top of LLM-generated summaries, this methodology provides a way to measure whether switching to a newer model actually improves summarization for their use case.